Best Home Security Systems in Austin

 After asking for the lowest possible monthly price for cellular monitoring, the amazing $17 was revealed — but we were not told that this was part of a package with different equipment.
 And on top of that, the website doesn’t provide much help.
 In the “Standard” package (the $17 landline service) the following items are listed: “$300 Prewire/New Install”, “IP Datatel CATs Cell Unit $89,” and “BAT Cell Unit $129.”
 We do not know what that stands for, and received no clarification on the call.
 It would have been great if that would have been at least mentioned it when we showed interest in the lower monthly price instead of being pushed into the more expensive one.

 Smith Thompson rounds off our top 4 for Austin home security.
-Pricing still comes out as reasonable though overall, the start-up costs are a tad more, and there’s some flexibility, but not as much as Dyezz spoiled us with.
+Pricing still comes out as reasonable, though the start-up costs are a tad more overall.

-Like Dyezz and Austin All Star Security, no contracts are required!
+As for contracts, none are required.
 All that’s needed is a 30-day notice in writing to cancel.
 But its website explicitly states “NO APARTMENTS.”
 This is a bit restrictive for our tastes, but at least the company is upfront about it.

 Smith Thompson’s service area includes Austin, Dallas, Fort Worth, and Houston, but it does not offer home automation services.
 Only the most basic equipment available (i.e. simple keypad control panel by DSC vs. high-tech touchscreen by 2Gig.)
 If you’re in a house with an existing system, though, Smith will attempt to work with it.
 If you choose to reuse an old system it will cost only $89 for a new transmitter.
 Then you can start enjoying that sweet $17 monthly monitoring rate.